 Noting that the role of police during the riots was an “exhibition of extreme Muslim-Hate”, the report observed, “During the riots, only one community faced the police bullets.
 The number of injured is more in the same community.
 But, post-riot combing operation is also targeted against the Muslims.
 Even the number of arrest is higher among Muslims.”

 Veera Sathidar, a member of Fact Finding Committee of Human Rights Activists, also reiterated that the riots were pre-planned and illegal water connection is nothing but a cover up.
-“Preparation for the violence was going on for the last one month and residents in the area were aware about stones, catapults and petrol bombs being collected in the terraces of many buildings in the area”, he said.
+“Preparation for the violence was going on for the last one month and residents in the area were aware about stones, catapults and petrol bombs being collected in the terraces of many buildings in the area”, he said even as Muslims in the riot hit areas are living in fear of arrest as police combing operation is still on.

 “Sena leader Lachchu Pehlwan, who has been arrested by police for involvement in riots, had been trying to establish control in this area by targeting the minority community for a while now.
 On May 7 and 11, a team of local shopkeepers both Muslim and Hindu, had given a letter to the police saying that Pehlwan had been trying to create tensions through his goons.
 There was an altercation between two groups of shop-keepers and hawkers but it was sorted out.
 However Pehlwan tried to provoke these groups again”, Veera said.